Stříbrná Skalice: Silver mining

 The municipality is connected with the silver mining that took place in surrounding areas in 15th and 16th century.
 The Skalice mines were the closest to Prague and gave impulse to the construction of a Prague mint during the reign of Ferdinand I (1526–1564).
 This event has become an important moment in the history of Skalice as a mining town.
-The oldest silver sealer from 1610 is stored in the Kolín State Archive.
+The oldest silver sealer from 1610 is stored in the Kolín State Regional Archive.

 In the 18th century the silver was depleted.
 In Stříbrná Skalice there are still preserved old mining shafts.

 Transport

 There are no railways or major roads passing through the municipality.